mvettosi/cleaner-test/README.md

 # Test

-The application has 47 automated tests, covering all the relevant business logic lines, and they can be all launched using
+The application showcases a 100% test coverage on all the relevant business logic (some generated code from Lombok might be missed by coverage analyzers), and they can be all launched using
 ```shell
 ./mvnw test
 ```